All retail brands want to grow. But few do the one thing that all but guarantees growth: optimizing their inventory.

 Precise forecasting directly affects cash flow—for better or for worse.

-Done right, optimizing stock levels feeds into business goals and strategies, improving margins and profitability.
+Done right, inventory optimization feeds into business goals and strategies, improving the efficiency of stock levels, margins and profitability.
 Done wrong, and brands are stuck writing off warehouses full of unsold items or figuring out how to sell on backorder.

 For example, the popular personal styling solution Stitch Fix has seen a jump in average order value (AOV) since implementing an algorithm to optimize inventory in 2019.
 To do this, the brand used a machine learning algorithm "[to push] up key engagement metrics including client spending and satisfaction."
 They also reported an increase in the number of items purchased per "fix."